Skip to main content

 port: 80

-HTTPRoutes also allows developers to easily do header based routing for canary deployments, or traffic splitting for blue-green testing.
+HTTPRoutes also allows developers to easily do header-based routing for canary deployments, or traffic splitting for blue-green testing.

-I strongly encourage you to take a look all the capabilities on the Gateway API user guide for more ideas.
+I strongly encourage you to take a look at all the capabilities on the Gateway API user guide for more ideas.

 Summary